Don’t have a roof or gutters you can use to catch rainwater?

 All rainwater harvesting systems use the same parts.
 This is true even if you aren’t using your roof and gutters or are making an emergency survival rainwater catcher.
 These parts include:

-- Catchment surface: The bigger the catchment surface, the more water you will be able to catch.
+- Catchment surface: The bigger the catchment areas, the more water you can catch.

-- Container: These can be barrels, tanks, buckets, ponds, etc. If you won’t use the rainwater right away, you’ll want a container that is closed so pests don’t get in and evaporation doesn’t occur.
+- Containers: These can be rain barrels, tanks, buckets, ponds, etc. If you won’t use the rainwater immediately, you’ll want a closed container to prevent pests from entering and to prevent evaporation.

-- Way to access the water: If your container doesn’t have a spigot, then you’ll need another way to get the water out of the container.
+- Way to access the water: If your container doesn’t have a spigot, you’ll need another way to drain the water out.

-A tarp is great for catching rainwater because it can be easily set up, is lightweight, and comes in many sizes.
+A tarp is great for catching rainwater because it is lightweight, comes in many sizes, and can be easily set up.

-The key is setting up the tarp so all of the rain drips to the same point.
+The key is setting up the tarp so all the rain drips to the same point.

 One option is to make a hole in the middle of the tarp (as shown in the first photo).
-Alternatively, you can rig the tarp so it angles downwards (second and third photos).
+Alternatively, rig the tarp to angle downwards (second and third photos).

-In a survival situation where you didn’t have a tarp, you could use a poncho or trash bags to collect rainwater.
+If you were in a survival situation and didn’t have a tarp, you could use a poncho or trash bags to collect rainwater.

-However, it’s smart to keep a tarp in your bug out bag: not only can it be used for catching rain, but it also makes a great survival shelter.
+However, it’s wise to keep a tarp in your bug out bag: it can be used for catching rain and also makes a great survival shelter.

 How Much Rain Can You Catch with a Tarp?

-A 9×9 foot tarp will catch approximately 36 gallons of water during a typical rainfall.
-A 10×12 foot tarp would catch approximately 54 gallons.
+A 9×9-foot tarp will catch approximately 36 gallons of water during a typical rainfall, while a 10×12-foot tarp will catch about 54 gallons.
 However, these amounts can vary depending on how the system is set up, the intensity of the rain, and its duration.

 See our rainwater harvesting calculator to get a more accurate estimate.

-This type of rainwater catcher is sometimes called a “butterfly” system because it has two sides that are angled upwards like wings.
-The water hits the wings and flows towards the center, where it then drips into a collection device.
+This type of rainwater catcher is sometimes called a “butterfly” system because its two sides are angled upwards like wings.
+The water hits the wings and flows towards the center, dripping into a collection device.

 The image below shows a beautiful butterfly-type rainwater catcher.
-These could be made out of simpler materials as well, such as plywood, so long as the midline is sealed, such as by covering the structure with plastic trash bags.
+These could also be made out of simpler materials, such as plywood, so long as the midline is sealed by covering the structure with plastic trash bags.

-Also called “saucer rainwater catchers,” umbrella rainwater catchers are basically upside-down umbrellas with a hole and conveyance tube in the middle.
-There are some companies that sell these but it’s fairly simple to make one too.
+Also called “saucer rainwater catchers,” umbrella rainwater catchers are upside-down umbrellas with a hole and conveyance tube in the middle.
+Some companies sell these, but it’s pretty simple to make one, too.

-Just be warned that these need to be securely anchored as they easily fall over in the wind.
+Remember that these must be securely anchored as they easily fall over in the wind.

 4. Catch Rainwater from the Ground

-You can also utilize the ground to catch rainwater.
-This was actually common throughout history as a way of catching water for livestock.
-To do it, you’ll need to construct a slanted surface on the ground.
-The surface needs to funnel rainwater into some type of container, like a pond.
+You can utilize the ground to catch rainwater.
+This was common throughout history as a way of catching runoff for livestock.
+You’ll need to construct a slanted surface on the ground to do it.
+The surface slope must divert rainwater into a container, like a pond.

 The images below show examples of these rainwater catchment systems, likely from the 5th to 8th centuries.